 I recommend you complete the N-400 and then also file an I-90 to renew the green card.
-You remain a permanent resident regardless of whether your green card is expired or not, but obviously an expired green card can make it difficult to get work, renew driver's licenses, travel abroad, etc. So I...Read more »
+You remain a permanent resident regardless of whether your green card is expired or not, but obviously an expired green card can make it difficult to get work, renew driver's licenses, travel abroad, etc....Read more »

 My Spouse is Permanent residence (Green Card) of the United States, I filed my i-130 and my priority date mentioned in the receipt is 6th May 2019, but the visa bulletin for July 2019 for F2A category is showing up Current (C).
-My question is, with the reference of the July's visa bulletin, can I...
+My question is, with the reference of the July's visa bulletin,...
 Read more »

 The answer on this is generally yes, assuming you have otherwise maintained lawful immigration status in the US and have not worked without authorization.
 Keep in mind also that when to file the I-485 is governed not only by the Visa Bulletin, but also the USCIS Adjustment of Status Filing Chart...Read more »